Government Agencies Still Hiring H-1B Visa Employees for American Jobs

 — Neil Munro (@NeilMunroDC) May 25, 2020

 The Labor Department data cited in this article is presented on a site operated by Virgil Bierschwale, a Texas-based software expert who says he cannot find a job amid the flood of Indian and Chinese visa workers.
-Many Americans have been sidelined because employers are eager to use the growing number of college-graduate illegals, many of whom have overstayed their visas, he said.
+Many Americans have been sidelined because employers are eager to use the growing number of college graduate illegals, many of whom have overstayed their visas, he said.

 “Some of us can’t work anymore because there are so many state and federal agencies using H-1Bs. … Government agencies using our tax revenues to basically displace us,” Bierschwale said.

 The flood of foreign workers allows companies to discriminate against older Americans, and to exclude young American graduates, he said.
-“You used to be used to be to climb the ladder and work your way up — there is no climbing the ladder any more because the [visa workers] are getting all jobs,” he said.
+“You used to be used to be to climb the ladder and work your way up — there is no climbing the ladder anymore because the [visa workers] are getting all jobs,” he said.

 “Young kids have no clue that it could happen to them,” said Bierschwale.
-“When I was 40 years old, I had the best skills out there, but two years later, the manager said, ‘If I can get ten people for the price of you, it does not matter what skills you have.”
+“When I was 40 years old, I had the best skills out there, but two years later, the manager said, ‘If I can get ten people for the price of you, it does not matter what skills you have.’”

 For example, the Centers for Disease Control and Prevention (CDC) has asked to hire or extend 19 H-1Bs in fiscal 2020.
 The CDC’s 19 H-1Bs include two biologists, five epidemiologists, and three statisticians.
 The CDC also wants to hire or extend three H-1Bs from staffing companies, including Leidos Inc. and IShift Corp.